LONDON'S BEST LUXURY HOTELS

 Fitzrovia

 The Sanderson is our kind of luxury hotel.
-There’s no intimidating atmosphere when you stroll in to the lobby which, like the rest of the venue, is festooned with colourful modern art.
+There’s no intimidating atmosphere when you stroll into the lobby which, like the rest of the venue, is festooned with colourful modern art.
 In fact, there’s a playfulness to the whole place that seems at odds with its lux offering.
 The regularly changing afternoon teas are famous, taking on themes including the current Mad Hatters Afternoon Tea, and the Long Bar remains buzzy long into the early hours.

-50 Berners Street, Fitzrovia, London W1T 3NG
+The Sanderson 50 Berners Street, Fitzrovia, London W1T 3N

 The Ham Yard